wp-plugins/bepro-listings/readme.txt

 Many of what we give away for free, others will charge you for e.g. clusterd google maps and csv import.
 Also note our optional payment and notification features.
 You will need to download the free plugins BePro Cart and BePro Email to implement these features.
 We invite you to start **making money** today and take advantage of what we consider to be the most **advanced email notification plugin** available.
 These addons continue our trend of offering you a flexible way to build the directory experience that your users require.

 == Changelog ==

+= 2.1.91 (Feb 05th, 2015) =

+* Changed tinymce front end editor to off by default
+* Fixed submission issue introduced by new "show images" feature
+* Front end form no longer shows file upload options when "show images" feature is turned off
+* Show images feature is turned on by default
+* Tweak documentation

 = 2.1.90 (Feb 2nd, 2015) =